mich-zhao/nccn-ctcae/README.md

 * What license is available?
 * Can you open the project files?

-Upload a Markdown (.md) file to bCourses and your project repo to submit.
+Upload a Markdown (.md) file to bCourses to submit.